elli-lib/elli/doc/elli_example_callback.md

 `chunk_complete` fires when a chunked response is completely sent.
-It's identical to the `request_complete` event, except instead of the response body you get the atom `client` or `server` depending on who closed the connection.
+It's identical to the `request_complete` event, except instead of the response body you get the atom `client` or `server` depending on who closed the connection. `Sizes` will have the key `chunks`, which is the total size of all chunks plus encoding overhead.

 `request_closed` is sent if the client closes the connection when Elli is waiting for the next request on a keep alive connection.